 This is an exciting time to be a real estate agent.
 The housing market ebbs and flows, but opportunities abound for enterprising agents.
-Even better, technology has made REALTOR marketing easier to access information, broadcast data and communicate with buyers and sellers.
+Even better, technology has made real estate CRM easier to access information, broadcast data and communicate with buyers and sellers.
 Brand building, which is crucial to a productive and long-lasting career in this industry, becomes second nature for real estate specialists who take the time to get involved in various social media platforms.

 Reputation Building on Social Media